Graduate Program News

 Our Master's in English features seminar style courses, ranging from study of the English language and its literatures to critical theory, and world and post-colonial literatures.

 Other recent M.A. alumni have gone on to become public and private high school teachers, adjunct college instructors, journalists and creative writers, higher education administrators, and staff members at educational and scientific publishers.
-They include UVM's Web News Editor and contributor to Vermont Quarterly, an author of children's books, a university librarian, a project manager at a wind energy firm, a teacher of English and ASL in Israel, a creative writer and photographer, an advertising account manager, a published novelist, and an administrator of an organization serving people with developmental disabilities.
+They include UVM's Web News Editor and contributor to Vermont Quarterly, senior editor at Random House, a production specialist at W.W.
+Norton, an author of children's books, a university librarian, a project manager at a wind energy firm, a teacher of English and ASL in Israel, a creative writer and photographer, an advertising account manager, a published novelist, and an administrator of an organization serving people with developmental disabilities.

-For more information, please contact Professor Elizabeth Fenton, Director of Graduate Studies
+For more information, please contact Professor Jennifer Sisk, Director of Graduate Studies

 Master's in English

 To apply for the M.A. program in English, please see the Graduate College site.
 All application materials should be submitted to them including a 10-15 page sample of critical (not creative) writing.